ktrianta/rust-callgraph-benchmark/README.md

 ## Benchmark Structure

 The benchmark is built around the **main** package, which contains a single binary crate.
-To assess how cross-package calls are analyzed by call-graph generators we split the code across multiple library crates and packages.
-The **main** crate calls the functions and methods of these packages.
+The benchmark is organized in several packages, each one containing a subset of the available ways to call a function/method.
+These packages are **static_dispatch**, **dynamic_dispatch**, **generics**, **function_pointers**, **conditionally_compiled** and **macros**.

-Calls within package boundaries are also covered by most of the packages.
+Splitting the code across multiple packages and library crates allows for better code organization, but also for opportunities to assess how call graph generators analyze and resolve cross-package calls.

 ### main
 - Crates: